-The first of Potrč’s extended projects was in 2003 when she was invited to spend half a year studying the barrios of Caracas, where a lack of running water presented major challenges.
-Potrč responded by collaborating with the Israeli architect Liyat Esakov and the people of the La Vega barrio on a “dry toilet,” an ecologically sound toilet that converts human waste to fertilizer.
-Today, dry toilets have been installed in both the informal and formal areas of Caracas, underscoring the fact that the scarcity of water affects the whole city.
+In 2003, she was invited to spend half a year studying the barrios of Caracas, where a lack of running water presented major challenges.
+Potrč collaborated with Israeli architect Liyat Esakov and the people of the La Vega barrio on a “Dry Toilet:” an ecologically sound toilet that converts human waste to fertilizer.
+Today, Dry Toilets have been installed in both the informal and formal areas of Caracas, indicating the impact that water scarcity has on the city as a whole.

 From 2011 to 2018, Potrč was a professor of social practice at the University of Fine Arts/HFBK in Hamburg, Germany, where she taught Design for the Living World class.
-She and her students worked on participatory design projects throughout Europe, the US and South Africa.
-In South Africa, she and her students spent two months in the Soweto district of Johannesburg working with residents on projects including turning a dumping ground into a community-organized public space.
+She and her students worked on participatory design projects throughout Europe, the US, and South Africa.
+In South Africa, she and her students worked with residents on projects including turning a dumping ground into a community-organized public space.